What's the timetable?

 top

-Manukau Harbour and the Hauraki Gulf to power turbines based upon the tidal differences
+the Hauraki Gulf to power turbines based upon the tidal differences between the

-Gulf to power turbines based upon the tidal differences between the two bodies of
+to power turbines based upon the tidal differences between the two bodies of water.

-water.
-The concept is common in freshwater hydro schemes where tunnels are often
+The concept is common in freshwater hydro schemes where tunnels are often used to

-which means, for example, that some Pacific species are common on both sides of
+means, for example, that some Pacific species are common on both sides of the tip

-the tip of South America, but Atlantic species are far less common on the Pacific
+of South America, but Atlantic species are far less common on the Pacific side.

 are found in the Gulf, but the reverse is less common.
 In the NZ context there are